Many or all companies we feature compensate us. Compensation and editorial

 A no-credit-check installment loan tends to be unsecured (no collateral) and requires regular payments toward the loan.
 The loan terms are often shorter than traditional personal loans, lasting several weeks or months rather than years.

-You’ll also find smaller loan amounts than standard personal loans.
+You’ll also typically find less funding than traditional personal loans.
 The largest no-credit-check loans offer a maximum loan amount of about $10,000, while most range from $250 to $5,000.

-If your credit history is poor, this might seem like a suitable solution.
+This might seem like a suitable solution if your credit history is poor.
 However, the trade-off for not qualifying with a credit check often includes higher interest rates and unavoidable fees.
-With a reputable lender, you could find a no-credit-check loan with fair repayment terms and more reasonable interest rates.

 Do reputable lenders offer personal loans with no credit check?